mxc-foundation/developer-documentation/docs/whitepapers/mxc-data-economy.md

 ## Todo

-- Use case of USDX
+- Use case of xUSD
-- Support Sensor offering
+- Support Sensor offering with xUSD
-- Buy NFTs with USDX
+- Buy NFTs with xUSD
-- Buy sensors with USDX
+- Buy sensors with xUSD
+- Pay EV charging stations with xUSD
-- Buy everything with USDX
+- Buy everything with xUSD
-- Insure the issued USDX with selected crypto
+- Insure the issued xUSD with selected crypto
-- Enable every person/company to create USDX for their own Fiat on-ramp and off-ramp
+- Enable every person/company to create xUSD for their own Fiat on-ramp and off-ramp
+- Borrow xUSD and lend xUSD to generate stable APY